okta/okta.github.io/_source/quickstart/widget/default-example.md

 libraryName: Sign-In Widget
 ---

-This guide will walk you through integrating the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) into a front-end application by performing these steps:
+The [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) is a JavaScript widget that allows you to customize the Okta Sign-In experience by hosting it on your own page.
+This guide will walk you through integrating the Sign-In Widget into your custom front-end application by performing these steps:

-1. Add an OpenID Connect Client in Okta
+1. Add and configure an OpenID Connect Client in Okta
-2. Add Sign-In Widget assets to your project
+2. Add the Sign-In Widget assets to your project.
-3. Implement Okta Sign-In
+3. Configure the Sign-In Widget.
-4. Using the Access Token
+4. Use the Access Token to authenticate requests.

 At the end of this section can choose your server type to learn more about post-authentication workflows, such as using the access tokens (obtained by the Sign-in Widget) to authenticate requests to your server.